campus during spring

 Appointments: M-F 2:00–4:0

-Jon Morgan (assistant professor of philosophy) received his PhD from The University of Texas at Austin.
+Jon Morgan (associate professor of philosophy) received his PhD from The University of Texas at Austin.
 His primary research interests are within philosophy of mind, and his work has appeared in Analysis, Australasian Journal of Philosophy, and Philosophical Studies.
 You can read more about him and his research on his website.
 He also directs the Cognitive Science Minor.
 Courses taught at MSU: Introduction to Philosophy, Philosophy of Mind, Philosophy of Perception, Knowing One’s Mind, Color and Color Experience.

 Robison_Meghan